 “This is all happening despite laws in most states banning corporations from owning veterinary practices.
 As old-fashioned as it may sound, the idea behind the laws was that doctors employed by corporations might have a harder time exercising independent judgment on behalf of patients; commercial interests could intrude.
 Nonetheless, there’s a reason states allow complicated ownership structures—called management service agreements—that get around these laws: It’s what the doctors want.
 When it’s time to retire, vets expect to be able to sell their practices at the highest possible price, and these days that typically means selling to a corporation.
 ‘Just remember,’ Antin (CEO for VCA) says, ‘in every state we’re in, even the person who runs the state association, they’re a practicing doctor, and they want the freedom to be able to get value for their practice’.”

 In California, desperate to retain spay/neuter as the standard, even as the evidence against spay/neuter grows, veterinarians are now arguing that moving away from spay/neuter would cause sterilization costs to escalate dramatically.
-We argue that it is the vets/corporations who actually control these costs.
+We contend that it is corporate influence and the financial desires of the vets who actually control these costs.
 Certainly vets can perform hormone-sparing procedures at a lower cost – considering these surgeries are much less complicated/invasive.
-It is contended that rescue organizations cannot absorb additional sterilization costs and if they are passed on to the adoptive family, this may curtail dog adoptions.
+The veterinary community contends that rescue organizations cannot absorb additional sterilization costs and if they are passed on to the adoptive family, this may curtail dog adoptions.
 In light of the “cost of care” information presented below, any rational person would gladly pay a little more at adoption in order to save thousands of dollars in healthcare costs over the life of their dog.

 Within this page/article, we will examine the long term costs of caring for a dog who was spayed/neutered at an early age and failed to recover hormonally.
 Dogs can experience some of these medical maladies, or perhaps even all.
 Personally, we shouldered tremendous veterinary expenses with our own dog Billy as is outlined in “Billy’s Story”.
 He suffered from CCL tear with resultant TPLO surgery on both knees, elbow dysplasia on both elbows, Atypical Cushings, diabetes, hypothyroidism, etc… This was primarily due to the long term consequences of his early neuter.
 In fact, it was the compound effect of neutering Billy (i.e., increased costs, increased suffering) that compelled us to create this website.
 This is not just about the money.
 The real tragedy of spay/neuter is the suffering of its canine victims, as well as their family members who must bear witness to this suffering.
 Furthermore, this is very much about the pain inflicted upon those who cannot afford to pursue all medical options for a sick dog, and are hence forced to opt for euthanasia of their family companion.